MicrosoftDocs/security/zero-trust/azure-infrastructure-networking.md

 ## Step 3.
 Configure network gateway routing to the firewall

-After deployment, you will need to configure route tables on various subnets to ensure that traffic between spoke VNets and the on-premise networks are inspected by the Azure Firewall.
-This activity can be performed in an existing environment without a requirement of redeployment, but you will have to author the necessary firewall rules to allow access.
+After deployment, you'll need to configure route tables on various subnets to ensure that traffic between spoke VNets and the on-premises networks are inspected by the Azure Firewall.
+You can perform this activity in an existing environment without a requirement of redeployment, but you have to author the necessary firewall rules to allow access.

-If you configure only one side, either just the spoke subnets or the gateway subnets, then you will have asynchronous routing that will prevent connections from working.
+If you configure only one side, either just the spoke subnets or the gateway subnets, then you have asynchronous routing that prevents connections from working.

 ### Why route network gateway traffic to the firewall?

 A key element of Zero Trust is to not assume that just because something is in your environment, that it should have access to other resources in your environment.
-A default configuration will often allow for routing between resources in Azure to your on-premise networks, controlled only by network security groups.
+A default configuration often allows for routing between resources in Azure to your on-premises networks, controlled only by network security groups.

 By routing the traffic to the firewall, you increase the level of inspection and increase the security of your environment.
-You are also alerted to suspicious activity and can take action.
+You're also alerted to suspicious activity and can take action.

 ### Configure gateway routing